Liv Grannes: Resistance activities

 In 1940, she was employed as an office lady at the police station in Mosjøen.

 As a woman at the police station, she had a unique opportunity to provide assistance to the resistance during the Second World War.
 From the Spring of 1941 she was a permanent agent for the British Special Operations Executive (SOE), which conducted resistance work in Helgeland.

 The Majavat affair

 Activities in London

 After the Majavas tragedy, she had to flee to Sweden in 1942 and on to England.
 She continued her resistance work.
 In London she was in 1944 married to Birger Sjøberg.

 In 1946, Liv Sjøberg, as she was then called, was decorated with George Medal by the British ambassador in Oslo.

 Personal life

 In 1958, Liv Sjøberg married the Norwegian Minister of Justice, Jens Christian Hauge.

 Death and legacy

 She died in Oslo on 30 November 2004.

-Liv Grannes' road on Andås in Vefsn is named after her.
+Liv Grannes' road on Andås in Vefsn Municipality is named after her.

 In 2021, a documentary film about Grannes resistance activities was made, titled "Jeanne D'Arc of the North".